ArslanMVP/Furniture/Readme.txt

 How to run the Online Furniture Shop Management System (OFSMS) Project

-1. Download the  zip file
+1. Clone this repo.

-2. Extract the file and copy ofsms folder
+2. Copy the ofsms folder.

-3.Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)
+3. Paste inside root directory(for xampp xampp/htdocs, for wamp wamp/www, for lamp var/www/html)

 4. Open PHPMyAdmin (http://localhost/phpmyadmin)